wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/get-data/includes/1-introduction.md

 different data sources and importing it into Power BI by using Power Query.

-In this module, you will:
+By the end of this module, you’ll be able to:

 -   Identify and connect to a data source